openbridge/openbridge.github.io/docs/pipeline.md

         "0123","December 10, 2015","543421111A","2.61","3212"
 ```

-However, let us say that in November a change was made upstream which changed the layout.
-The `2016-11-15_transactions.csv` was delivered to `customers/transactions/` and the contents of the file contained a new entity called `LOYALTYID`:
+However, let us say that in November a change was made upstream which changed the layout of the `*_transactions.csv` file being delivered .
+A file named `2016-11-15_transactions.csv` was delivered to `customers/transactions/` and the file contained an additional field called `LOYALTYID`:

 ```
     "ID","DATE","CUSTOMERID","PURCHASE","LOYALTYID","STOREID"